 This intuition is confirmed in our simulation results reported in Column 3C of Table 3.
-We calibrate a^ so that the maximum bailout is 18% of (mean detrended) output and we now set the time preference rate at 0.95 so that impatience rates are not as high as in the previous benchmark simulations.
-We see that the agent now defaults roughly 1.2 times every 100 periods, i.e. once every 21 years.
-This would be a little higher than the Argentine default rate.
+We calibrate $a^$ so that the maximum bailout is 18% of (mean detrended) output and we now set the time preference rate at 0.95 so that impatience rates are not as high as in the previous benchmark simulations.
+We see that the agent now defaults roughly 0.85 times every 100 periods, i.e. once every 30 years.
+This would be the Argentine default rate.
 The increased rate of default however does not raise interest rate volatility.
 This reflects the fact that bailouts insulate interest rates from changes in the probability of default.
 As before, net exports are still countercyclical, but now have a volatility that is closer to that observed empirically.
 The shallowness of the q function allows agents to borrow and lend more freely.